By AJ Huynh

 Why Do Children With ADHD Struggle to Focus in Class?

 Several factors contribute to difficulty focusing in classroom environments.
+ADHD can affect attention regulation, impulse control, working memory, emotional regulation, and the ability to organize information.

 Children with ADHD may struggle because of: